abjerner/Skybrud.Social/README.md

 ### Installation

+To install the core library of Skybrud.Social, simply pick one of the three methods below:

 1. [**NuGet Package**][NuGetPackage]
    Install this NuGet package in your Visual Studio project.
 Makes updating easy.
 2. [**ZIP file**][GitHubRelease]
-Grab a ZIP file of the latest release; unzip and move `Skybrud.Social.dll` to the bin directory of your project.
+   Grab a ZIP file of the latest release; unzip and move `Skybrud.Social.Core.dll` to the bin directory of your project.

-2. [**Builds**][DropboxFolder]
+3. [**Builds**][DropboxFolder]
    I may occasional upload a build to Dropbox.
 These are builds in between releases, and are not tested at the same level as releases.
-As above, move `Skybrud.Social.dll` to the bin directory of your project.
+As above, move `Skybrud.Social.Core.dll` to the bin directory of your project.

+This will just install the core/base functionality.
+If you're looking for the implementation for a given service - eg. [Facebook][RepoFacebook] or [Twitter][RepoTwitter], you will have to install a package for each service individually.
+For more information, have a look at the list of [supported services](#services).

+**v0.9.x?**
+For legacy reasons, you can still install the old `Skybrud.Social` NuGet package.
+As of `v1.0` it's really just a dummy package, but with dependencies for `Skybrud.Social.Core` as well as `Skybrud.Social.Facebook`, `Skybrud.Social.Twitter`, `Skybrud.Social.Instagram`, `Skybrud.Social.Google`, `Skybrud.Social.BitBucket`, `Skybrud.Social.GitHub` and `Skybrud.Social.Vimeo`, which were all supported natively in `v0.9.x`.